Juvenile Records / Copy Requests

 Juvenile court records may not be obtained or inspected by civil or criminal subpoena.

 Persons not authorized by Welfare and Institutions Code sections 828 and California Rule of Court 5.552 must Petition the Presiding Judge of the Juvenile Court for access to police reports.
-The required forms are: Petition to Obtain Report of Law Enforcement Agency (JV-575) and Notice to Child and Parent/Guardian re: Release of Juvenile Police Records and Objection (JV-580) .
+The required forms are: Petition to Obtain Report of Law Enforcement Agency (JV-575) and Notice to Child and Parent/Guardian re: Release of Juvenile Police Records and Objection (JV-580), Proof of Service—Juvenile (JV-510) and Proof of Service—Juvenile (Additional Persons Service) (form JV-510(A)) .
 The completed forms can be mailed or delivered to the Juvenile Court Records Department at the Lamoreaux Justice Center.
 After service of the required documents on all interested parties, and the time to object has expired, the Presiding Judge of Juvenile Court will rule on the request.